We are sharing the benefits of glutathione, ways to boost the benefits and how to avoid depletion.

 - Sweet potatoes

-Finally, consider a high quality oral glutathione supplement such as Torry Naturally Clinical Glutathione (this is the one Ivy takes daily, see photo below) or Optimal Liposomal Glutathione in a daily dosage ranging from 250 mg to 1000 mg.
+Finally, consider a high quality oral glutathione supplement such as Torry Naturally Clinical Glutathione or Optimal Liposomal Glutathione.
+Take this in a daily dosage ranging from 250 mg to 1000 mg.

-In conclusion, optimizing glutathione levels is to everyone’s benefit.
-We handle this primarily through diet and by taking a few key supplements as discussed earlier but in a crisis we will also seek out the help of a holistic practitioner to provide IV supplementation of this powerful antioxidant when needed.
-We would strongly suggest oral supplementation if you have a chronic condition, autoimmune condition, or suffer from chronic fatigue.
-There are no downsides to glutathione supplementation when taken orally nor when taken intravenously when provided by a qualified specialist.
-Here’s to good health and optimum function!–Andy Larson, M.D.
+Optimizing glutathione levels is to everyone’s benefit.
+We handle this primarily through diet and by taking a few key supplements.
+However, in a crisis we will also seek out the help of a holistic practitioner.
+They will provide a glutathione IV supplementation of this powerful antioxidant.